nucleic/enaml/docs/source/get_started/anatomy.rst

 Enaml Syntax
 ------------

-The Enaml syntax has been designed expressly for the easy of reading, writing, and visualizing user interfaces.
+The Enaml syntax has been designed expressly for the ease of reading, writing, and visualizing user interfaces.
 The simplest way to become familiar with the syntax is to look at a code sample and break it down piece by piece.
 The snippet below is the code that will be used for the example in this article.